vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Run `cranky review-master-changes` and review if any of the listed changes need to be applied to the derivative.

+In particular, check if any changes were made to debian.master/rules.d that should be reflected in debian.DERIVATIVE/rules.d.
+Those commits may not be obvious in the master changelog.

 <!--cheatsheet-->
 ```
 cranky review-master-changes